A wise sage once said:

 And these places in North Dakota definitely treat her right.

-You see, these are the places in North Dakota where the cost of living is the lowest; where your salary goes the furthest.
+You see, these are the cities and places in North Dakota where the cost of living is the lowest; where your salary goes the furthest.
 And when if you have the luxury of choosing where to live in the Peace Garden State, then the cost of living should play a role in the decision.

 So we did the hard for you and crunched the numbers to find the cities that have lower food, energy, and housing costs.
-After the dust settled on our analysis of the 50 largest places in North Dakota, we were left with this set of the best value for your money.
+After the dust settled on our analysis of the 49 largest places in North Dakota, we were left with this set of the best value for your money.

 And if you already knew these places were cheap, check out some more reading about North Dakota and the cheapest places in the country:

 How We Determined The Most Affordable Places To Live In The Peace Garden State For 2019

 The two most important things to think about when it comes to being able to afford if you can live comes down to:

 - How much do money do I make?

 - How much do I have spend to live there?